S U N D A Y, 1 2 F E B

 Talk about a cold: I had to blow my nose every five minutes.
 I’m not exaggerating.

 Learnt Act 1 of Macbeth.
 Ma and Chump gardened a lot and the weather was glorious.
 I went out once to see Rabbit.

 London Grandma and Grandpa came for tea.
 Grandma’s wonderful in some ways but she is the biggest snob I know.
-In her marvellous Dutch accent she said today that boys with long hair are “common slobs with no breeding”!
+In her marvellous Dutch accent she said today that boys with long hair are “common slobs with no breeding”!!!
 Coming from her background she probably can’t help it, she has twelve Christian names for a start.
-Grandpa looked adorable in old knee-britches and Dutch corduroy jacket.
+Grandpa looked adorable in his old knee-britches and corduroy jacket.

 This funny old man on television analysed Strawberry Fields and compared it to classical music!